pepuscz/degiro-dca-public/README.md

 ### Example

-Assume the user specifies the following configuration for February 2023:
+An example of execution strategy in February 2023:

 - Week 1 (Feb 1 - Feb 7): Buy AAPL with a budget of 200 EUR
 - Week 2 (Feb 8 - Feb 14): Buy MSFT with a budget of 200 EUR
 - Week 3 (Feb 15 - Feb 21): Buy GOOGL with a budget of 500 EUR
 - Week 4 (Feb 22 - Feb 28): Buy AMZN with a budget of 200 EUR

-The bot will then execute the respective purchases each week, following the schedule and budget specified by the user.
+The bot (when called) will execute the respective purchases, following the schedule and budget specified by the user.
 For example, in week 1, the bot will check the latest price of AAPL, calculate the whole number of shares to buy based on the 1000 EUR budget and execute a limit order to purchase the shares.
 The user has to call the bot once every week (for example, Mondays).

 ### Local Deployment